SuyaSaju/UBahn-Backend-API/Helper.md

 - [ ] Run lint
 - [ ] Add code comments to improve score
 - [ ] Review service.js
+- [ ] Do not hard code tables names and use via constants and mention in readme
 - [ ] Do optimization in [index.js](src/models/index.js) and mention in Readme

 ## Questions